 Applicants who already hold junior faculty or postdoctoral positions are welcome to apply.
 In particular, applicants who hold, or expect to hold, postdoctoral appointments at other institutions are encouraged to apply to spend one semester as a Simons-Berkeley Fellow subject to the approval of the postdoctoral institution.
 Applicants receiving full or partial support from their home institution, foundations or governments are also welcome to apply.

 In addition, the Institute co-hosts joint fellowships in which a fellow spends a period (typically one semester) as a Simons-Berkeley Fellow and is also appointed to a postdoctoral position at a partner institution.
-Partner institutions include: the Lawrence Berkeley National Laboratory; the International Computer Science Institute; the I-CORE Israeli Centers of Research Excellence; the Max Planck Institute for Informatics in Saarbrücken, Germany, and IIIS, Tsinghua University, China.
+Partner institutions include: the Lawrence Berkeley National Laboratory; the I-CORE Israeli Centers of Research Excellence; the Max Planck Institute for Informatics in Saarbrücken, Germany, and IIIS, Tsinghua University, China.

 The call for applications for the 2015-16 academic year will be posted in Fall 2014.